Seahawks will pick 26th in first round of 2017 NFL Draft

 Seattle was slotted 26th after losing to Atlanta Saturday while the Green Bay Packers won at Dallas.
 The first 20 spots in the draft each year are set in inverse order of the record of teams that don’t make the playoffs.
 The rest are set in order of the records of teams as they lose in the playoffs.
 Had Green Bay lost, then Seattle would have picked 27th since Seattle had a better record than the Packers.
 But with Green Bay assured of moving on, the Packers move behind Seattle in the draft order slotting Seattle at No. 26.

-Seattle has picked 26th only once, that coming in 2005 when the Seahawks selected Chris Spencer.
+Seattle has picked 26th only once, that coming in 2005 when the Seahawks selected center Chris Spencer, who went on to start 70 games over six years for the Seahawks, including all 16 in Pete Carroll’s first year with the team in 2010.

 Most Read Stories